Graphical User Interface Definition

 Does HEAVY.AI Offer Graphical User Interface Solutions?

 The benefits of visualizations in computing are evident in the intuitive nature of graphical user interfaces.
 Visualization and interactivity are similarly beneficial elements in data analytics.
-HEAVY.AI Immerse is a browser-based, interactive data visualization client that works seamlessly with the HEAVY.AI server-side technologies, HEAVY.AIDB and Render, providing an interactive, visual platform that reduces the time to insights and dramatically expands an analyst's ability to find previously hidden insights.
+Heavy Immerse is a browser-based, interactive data visualization client that works seamlessly with the HEAVY.AI server-side technologies, HeavyDB and Heavy Render, providing an interactive visual analytics platform that reduces time to insight s and dramatically expands an analyst's ability to find previously hidden anomalies and correlations in their data.